abinit/abinit/doc/tutorial/tddft.md

 It is seen that the first and second excitations are degenerate (numerical inaccuracies accounts for the meV difference), and mainly comes from the first and second Kohn-Sham energy differences (between occupied state 5 and unoccupied states 6 and 7).
-This is also true for the third excitation, that comes from the third Kohn-Sham energy difference (between occupied state 5 and unoccupied state 8).
-The quadruplet of Kohn-Sham energy differences, that was observed at 3.60026E-01 Ha, has been split into one doublet and two singlets, with numbers 4 (the lowest singlet), 5-6 (the doublet) while the last singlet is not present in the 20 lowest excitations.
+This is also true for the fourth excitation, that comes from the third Kohn-Sham energy difference (between occupied state 5 and unoccupied state 8).
+The quadruplet of Kohn-Sham energy differences, that was observed at 3.60026E-01 Ha, has been split into one doublet and two singlets, with numbers 3 (the lowest singlet), 5-6 (the doublet) while the last singlet is not present in the 20 lowest excitations.

 The list of oscillator strength is then provided.